NotAShelf/nvf/docs/manual/configuring/dag-entries.md

    inserted before the rest of the DAG
 2. `globalsScript` - used to set globals defined in `vim.globals`
 3. `basic` - used to set basic configuration options
-4. `theme` (this is simply placed between `basic` and `pluginConfigs`, so surrounding entries don't depend on it) - used to set up the theme, which has to be done before other plugins
+4. `theme` (this is simply placed before `pluginConfigs`, meaning that surrounding entries don't depend on it) - used to set up the theme, which has to be done before other plugins
 5. `pluginConfigs` - the result of the nested `vim.pluginRC` (internal option, see the [Custom Plugins](/index.xhtml#ch-custom-plugins) page for adding your own plugins) DAG, used to set up internal plugins